junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean shakes his head, unable to answer.
 He sobs quietly, remembering the burnt-down Roadhouse ruins and Ash's torched body, the bleeding-out gush on Jo's body, the gun hole on Bobby's head.
 He has to excuse himself to the bathroom for a minute just to get composed again.

-He stares at his own reflection in the mirror, thinking, he will not lose any more people in his life.
-He can't.
+He stares at his own reflection in the mirror, thinking, *He will not lose any more people in his life.
+He can't.*

-He comes back, standing close to the doorway leading outside, his eyes lingering on Cas.
+He comes back, standing close to the doorway leading outside, his eyes lingering on Cas. *Not any more.
+Not any one.*

 Cas turns and meets his eyes, walking over to stand right next to him.

 "We should go back now."
 Dean whispers to him.
 "Lucifer.
 The light.
 The cure."